tristanpemble/uuidz/README.md

 ## Design

-- **Version support**: Implements all UUID versions (v1-v8) including the latest v6, v7, and v8 from RFC 9562
+- **Version support**: Implements all UUID versions including the latest v6, v7, and v8
 - **Type safety**: Use the `Uuid` union to accept any version, or `Uuid.V7` to only accept V7 UUIDs
 - **Thread safety**: Generate time-based UUIDs from multiple threads without coordination or duplicate values
 - **Packed structs**: All UUID types can cast directly to integers and work with raw bytes without overhead
 - **Compliant**: Generates UUIDs with correct bit layouts, version/variant fields, and timestamp formats
-- **Non-compliant**: Represent UUIDs that don't follow RFC 9562 for interoperability, with type safety
+- **Non-compliant**: Represent UUIDs that don't follow RFC 9562 for interoperability
 - **Flexible clocks**: Configurable clock sources for time-based UUIDs with atomic and local implementations
 - **Zero dependencies**: Uses only Zig's standard library